maebruck/chantrics/README.md

 [chandwich](https://cran.r-project.org/package=chandwich) package to
 different models frequently used in basic Econometrics applications.
-`adj_loglik()` adjusts the parameter covariance matrix of the models to incorporate clustered data, and can mitigate for model misspecification by wrapping `chandwich::adjust_loglik` for the supported models.
+`adj_loglik()` adjusts the parameter covariance matrix of the models to incorporate clustered data, and can mitigate model misspecification by wrapping `chandwich::adjust_loglik` for the supported models.

 The returned model of class `chantrics` can be plugged into standard model evaluation and model comparison methods, for example `summary()`,